 soft-drinks are provided in a fully stocked bar.
 After the cruise, guests are

-This is usually when a lot of the wildlife come down to the river, although
+This is usually when most wildlife come down to the river.

-the hippos are a constant sight.
-It is not unusual to spot elephants playing in
+and crocodiles are ever-present but it is not unusual to spot elephants playing

-upstream that the bigger boats don't go to.
-Canapés are served on this trip, along with a large range of beverages from the bar.
-Pickup for this trip begins at
+buffalo and waterbuck grazing near the river banks.
+Canapés are served, along with a large range of beverages from the bar.
+Pickup begins at

-For the bird-lovers and curious travellers alike, the Zambezi River is home
+For the bird-lovers - the Zambezi River is home

 to about 460 bird species, some of which are unique to the Victoria Falls